ricardo-ljr/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+ Adaptive web design adapts itself to fit into various screen resolutions.
+Adaptive web design relies on predefined screen sizes to adapt itself to resolutions across devices.
+While responsive design provides precise viewing experience for a website user, adapting to all screens across devices.
+It also allows the website to load faster than an adaptive website.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that we’ll use min-width, while desktop first means we’ll use max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows us to convert rem by the power of 10 units, meaning that 1rem would equal 10px - making it easier and simpler to change sizes across the file.

 4. How would you describe preprocessing to someone new to CSS?

+A CSS preprocessor allows you take one type of data and convert it to another type of data, making it often easier to write and allowing you to use a variety of methods to simplify your coding experience, like variables and nesting.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite one is nesting, it makes it easier to read what is what and where everything is located.
+Mixins are the ones that trouble me, because I haven’t been able to use it often.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.